Project rules allow automatically assigning worked time to a specific project based on the context detected on the user's device.

 Icon 2.Move to the bottom (lowest priority)

-Icon 3.Move up one position
+Icon 3.Move one position up

-Icon 4.Move down one position
+Icon 4.Move one position down

 Icon 5.Delete rule